Putting Data into Object Storage

 To upload files to your bucket using the Console:

-- From the Object Storage Details screen, click the bucket name to view its details.
+- From the Object Storage Buckets screen, click the bucket name to view its details.

 - Select the object or objects to upload in one of two ways:

 - Drag files from your computer into the Drop files here ... section.